mkusaka/circleci-autocancel/README.md

 - Safe `--dry-run` mode to preview what would be cancelled
 - Available as both CLI tool and library API

+## How It Works

+1. **Targets same branch only**: Only cancels workflows on the same branch as the current build
+2. **Scans recent pipelines**: By default, scans up to 3 pages of pipelines (approximately 60-90 pipelines)
+3. **Filters older pipelines**: Only targets pipelines with numbers lower than the current pipeline
+4. **Cancels running/on_hold workflows**: Only affects active workflows, not completed ones
+5. **Respects workflow names**: By default, only cancels workflows with the same name as the current workflow

 ## Installation

 ```bash